Merci93/SKF_scraping/README.md

-# SKF_scraping
+# Web_scraping-Goat_Sneakers
-A web scraping activity to extract motor parts data from SKF.com using Selenium with Chrome webdriver.
+A web scraping activity to extract sneakers details from [Goat Sneakers](https://www.goat.com/sneakers) using Selenium with Chrome webdriver.
+Selenium framework was chossen for this task beacause the webpage is rendered in Javascript, which BeautifulSoup and request fails to get data from the page.

 # Installs
 1. selenium